RauniyarSriyans/snakegame/README.md

 # snakegame

-This is a snake game created using Python.
-You can use your arrow keys to move the snake.
-Avoid colliding with the body of the snake or the walls; it ends the game.
+This is a classic snake game created using Python.

+Rules of the game:

+1. Avoid colliding with the walls
+2. Avoid colliding with the snake's body
+3. Eat the food along the way to score points

 Score as much as you can and enjoy!